dsadaka/opengraph/README.md

 creating a new project and go with the minimums.

 ### Front End: I elected to use the simplest configuration possible for front-end development.
-- ImportMaps over Esbuilder: No transpiling required so no need for all that overhead.
+- ImportMaps instead of Esbuilder: No transpiling required so no need for all that overhead.
 - Bootstrap: Used to simplify styling
-- jQuery: Not needed so not used
+- jQuery: Not needed so not installed

 ### Asynchronous handling
 In the old days, I would have had to use...